-Keeping everything is good working order, from the copier to the WiFi
+- Keeping everything in good working order, from the copier to the WiFi

-Be curious - Almost anyone you ask will say they do not have a typical work day.
+- Be curious - Almost anyone you ask will say they do not have a typical workday.
 A community manager doesn't have a typical hour.
-One minute they might learning a new piece of coworking space software.
+One minute they might be learning a new piece of coworking space software.
 The next they may be helping a member figure out how to get a pallet of pickles from Dublin to Dubai.

 Summary - Reap the Rewards of What You Have Created